-- If you have added a new component, remove it and try booting the computer.
-If the computer boots, it is likely an incompatibility between the computer and that hardware device.
+- If you have added any new parts remove them and try to boot the computer again.
+If the computer boots, the part was either not connected properly or incompatible with the computer.
 Try it again just to make sure.

-- If the computer still does not boot properly after removing the new hardware or you did not add any new hardware, make sure that all the cables are firmly connected to their devices.
-It is possible that a cable may have become loose.
-This also includes the cables going to the back of your computer; make sure your power, monitor, mouse, keyboard are connected.
+- If the computer still does not boot properly after removing all new hardware or you did not add any new hardware, make sure all games are connected firmly inside the computer.

-- Make sure each of the expansion card in your computer is firmly seated and not partially seated.
+- Make sure each expansion card is seated firmly and not partially seated.

-- Unfortunately, if your computer still does not properly boot, it is very possible that you may have mistakenly damaged your computer or a component within the computer causing it not to work.
+- Unfortunately, if the computer still does not properly boot, something may have been damaged and is causing it not to work.
 If the computer is beeping abnormally, refer to our beep code page for recommendations and beep code listings.

-- See our post troubleshooting page for further information on troubleshooting a computer that doesn't boot.
+- See our post troubleshooting page for further information on troubleshooting a computer that does not boot.